Brazil’s Highs and LowsBy

-Brazil has suffered boom-and-bust cycles and political instability for the better part of two centuries, since independence from Portugal in 1822.
-Upward of 45 percent of its 2013 exports were raw products, meaning its prosperity is sensitive to the vagaries of commodities markets.
+Brazil has suffered boom-and-bust cycles and political instability since independence from Portugal in 1822.
+Almost half its 2017 exports were raw products, so its prosperity is sensitive to the vagaries of the commodities markets.
 On paper, Brazil looks like a powerhouse.
 It’s the fifth-largest country in the world, by land mass and population.
 Its offshore oil reserves include the Western Hemisphere’s biggest discovery since 1976.
 It has the second-largest iron ore reserves, is the second-largest producer of soybeans and third-largest of corn.
-About 80 percent of its electricity comes from hydroelectric dams and it produces ethanol, meaning it has one of the world’s least carbon-intensive economies.
 On the other hand, its wealth distribution remains among the most unequal.
-Prosperity provided cash to beef up the Bolsa Familia social welfare program that became an international model for poverty eradication.
-The new middle class received credit and went shopping, boosting growth.
-Now, with commodity prices at lower levels and industry sputtering, the model petered out.
+Good times did provide cash to beef up the Bolsa Familia social-welfare program begun by Lula and that became an international model for the eradication of poverty.
+The new middle class went shopping, boosting growth.
+But with commodity prices at lower levels and industry sputtering, the model petered out.
 In 2017, the economy recorded its first growth in two years.
 Business investment, which the government hopes will become the economy’s new engine, rose in the fourth quarter of 2017 by the most in more than four years.
 But as a percentage of gross domestic product, it remains about one-third that of China.

 The Reference Shelf

 - A Bloomberg News article on the Brazilian port at the heart of the last remaining corruption investigation threatening Temer.

 - A Bloomberg QuickTake explains why Lula may not be eligible to run for office now.
 And another explains the Carwash scandal.